What is ABC Analysis? ABC analysis (sometimes called Pareto classification) is a simple but powerful tool for prioritizing.

 ABC Classification is an inventory control technique that classifies inventory items into three categories based on their priorities.

-It allows management to decide which items in the inventory should get priority and more attention.
+It allows management to decide which items should get priority and more attention in the inventory.

 Managing inventory involves things like,

 - What items need to be ordered